a-kbd/g29_assignment3/report.md

 # Report for assignment 3

-This is a template for your report.
-You are free to modify it as needed.
-It is not required to use markdown for your report either, but the report has to be delivered in a standard, cross-platform format.
+David Cederström, Simon Grunwald, Robert Scholz, Arasp Keighobad

 ## Project

 Name: TheAlgorithms Java

+A repo gathering many different algorithms common in computer science and software engineering.

 URL: [Group 29 repository](https://github.com/a-kbd/g29_assignment3),
 [Original repository](https://github.com/TheAlgorithms/Java)

-One or two sentences describing it

-A repo gathering many different algorithms common in computer science and software engineering.

 ## Onboarding experience

 ### Did it build and run as documented?

-See the assignment for details; if everything works out of the box, there is no need to write much here.
-If the first project(s) you picked ended up being unsuitable, you can describe the "onboarding experience" for each project, along with reason(s) why you changed to a different one.
+Everything worked out of the box, however, the onboarding with JaCoCo was a little bit rough in the beginning but it sorted itself out pretty quickly.
+We all had experience with JUnit prior to starting so that part went smoothly.
+We did not end up changing projects since the first one we picked turned out to be suitable and reasonably straight-forward to get started with.

 ### **1. How easily can you build the project?
 Briefly describe if everything worked as documented or not:**

 - Did you have to install a lot of additional tools to build the software?

-  >Other than the obvious of having to have a Java runtime installed, we had to install Maven to build the project.
+  Other than the obvious of having to have a Java runtime installed, we had to install Maven to build the project.
+Moreover, we had to add the JaCoCo plugin to the maven dependencies.

 - Were those tools well documented?

-  >Yes, Maven is well documented, besides building it only needed a simple command that also is built in to many IDEs and text editors.
+  Yes, Maven is well documented.
+Besides building, it only needed a simple command that also is built into many IDEs and text editors.

 - Were other components installed automatically by the build script?